The Best $1000 Content Creation PC Build – April 2023

-You'll be able to output to two UHD displays simultaneously using this board's HDMI 2.0 and DisplayPort 1.4 ports in conjunction with Intel's HD 750 graphics on the CPU.
+You'll be able to output to two UHD displays simultaneously using this board's HDMI 2.0 and DisplayPort 1.2 ports in conjunction with the graphics built into the CPU.

 Solid-State Drive –